 Enrich the vibrancy of West Side communities by investing in people and local businesses.

-Due to the current and historical effects of racial discrimination such as redlining, predatory lending practices, and general disinvestment, West Side residents have not had the same access to economic advancement as other Chicago residents.
+Due to the current and historical effects of racial discrimination such as redlining, predatory lending practices, and restrictive covenants, West Side residents have not had the same access to economic advancement as other Chicago residents.
 A lack of local jobs and opportunities for economic advancement have inhibited residents from retaining money in their local communities.
 Despite these challenges, West Side neighborhoods also have a strong and vital small business presence, demonstrating great opportunity for economic vitality in the area.
 Many locally-founded non-profit and community-based organizations work to fill these economic gaps as well.
 Because we know that economic stability and positive health outcomes are inextricably linked, many of our initiatives focus on the economic wellbeing of the west side.

 WSU promotes economic vitality through strengthening local hiring, purchasing, and investments in West Side workers and businesses.